 - 1 pinch asafoetida (hing)

-- ⅓ cup finely chopped onions or 1 medium onion, finely chopped
+- ⅓ cup onions (finely chopped) or 1 medium-sized onion

 Instructions

-- Firstly pluck the tender stems from the saag.
+- Firstly pluck the tender stems with leaves from the saag.
 Do not use the hard or dense stems.
-Collect the tender small stem in pan or large bowl.
+Collect the tender small stems with leaves in pan or large bowl.

 - Now add water in the pan or bowl and let the chane ka saag be immersed in the water for 2 to 3 minutes.
 Doing this helps to get rid of the mud or dust on the saag as these settle down in the water.